Platform

 What is the CMHC - Shelter Enhancement Program (SEP) - Renovation?

-Funding is available to assist in repairing shelters and second-stage housing for individuals fleeing domestic violence.
-The program offers up to $60,000 per unit or bed-unit, with potential increases for on-reserve facilities in northern or remote areas, focusing on health, safety, accessibility, and security improvements.
+Funding supports repairs to shelters and second-stage housing for people fleeing domestic violence.
+Up to $60,000 is available per unit or bed-unit, with a possible 25% increase in northern or remote on-reserve areas.

 How much funding can be received?